 This research involves both learner drivers – people who have recently started learning to drive (or are about to) and newly-qualified drivers – people who have passed their test in the last four weeks.

 However, we are no longer recruiting learner drivers or newly-qualified drivers into the research.
 Registration of new learners closed in early March 2020 and registration of newly-qualified drivers closed in December 2020.

 How many people are taking part?

-We expect around 25,000 people will be taking part in the research – it is one of the most exciting and largest studies of learner and novice drivers in the world.
+Over 28,000 people are taking part in the research – it is one of the most exciting and largest studies of learner and novice drivers in the world.

 Is taking part mandatory?

 Participation is completely voluntary.
 We have designed the research to be as easy and convenient as possible, but you are free to withdraw from the research at any time.
 If you have any questions or concerns after you have registered or during the research you can email us at email@example.com, if these FAQs do not provide an answer.

 What am I agreeing to if I decide to take part?

 You are signing up for the chance to take part in one of a range of additional driver training approaches, for free.
 This could include skills training, e-learning, or using a mobile phone app to help you with practice over your learning to drive period, or during your first year of driving (depending on whether you are signing up as a learner or a newly qualified driver).
 They do not replace driving lessons, but could enhance your skills as a driver.
 You will also be asked to complete four short surveys during your first year of driving for each of which you will receive a £5 retail voucher (see FAQ on Rewards).
 If you complete the final survey (12 months after passing your driving test) you will be given the opportunity to enter a prize draw to have a chance to win a year’s free car insurance or other prizes (prize draw terms and conditions HERE).

 How much time will I need to commit if I take part?